 Nested Events

 Control structures placed inside other control structures.
-For example, loops occurring inside loops or a conditional statement being inserted inside a loop.
+For example, loops occurring inside loops or a conditional statement being evaluated inside a loop.

 Example